A day in the life of a blended learning student – Mindy Edwards

 At Mindful Education we survey our learners four times a year to gather their views and to gain an understanding of their motivations for studying an Online and On Campus course with us.
 For people with busy lives, blended learning is a great way to study.
 Many students completing our surveys tell us that a blended learning approach has helped them to achieve their qualifications.
 To provide an insight into what studying through blended learning is really like, we’ve created a ‘Day in the Life’ of a typical Mindful Education student.

 A Day in the Life of a Blended Learning Student – Mindy Edwards

 Mindy Edwards works in retail.
 She loves her job but, since returning to work after having her first child, she has decided that she would like to re-train for a new career and decided to research part-time options for studying accountancy.

 As a working mum, Mindy was naturally worried about the time commitment required to study part-time.
 However, her local college suggested a blended learning accounting course delivered in partnership with Mindful Education.
 This study method would offer Mindy the flexibility of online study alongside regular classes with a college tutor.

 7 am – Mindy gets herself and her daughter up and ready for the day.
-She has decided that today is a great day to get some studying done as her partner is working from home and able to take their daughter to nursery.
-This will allow her to fit some study sessions in between her work and home life.
+She has decided that today is a great day to get some studying done, as her partner is working from home and able to take their daughter to nursery.
+This allows her to fit some study sessions in between her work and home life.

 3.45pm – Mindy catches her train home and decides that, as she’s already done a chunk of studying today, she will use the journey to relax so she puts on her favourite podcast.

-9pm – Mindy puts her laptop away and settles in front of the TV to watch the Great British Bake Off that had been recorded from earlier that evening.
-It’s a well deserved treat after a busy day!
+9pm – Mindy puts her laptop away and settles in front of the TV to watch the Great British Bake Off that had been recorded earlier that evening.
+It’s a well-deserved treat after a busy day!

 If you are interested in studying an AAT qualification using our Online and On Campus blended learning approach then click here to find your nearest provider.